introcompsys/kwl-template/community_contributions.md

 # My Community Contributions

-Use this to create a list of your contributions to the class community
+Use this file to create a list of your contributions to the class community

 For each one:
 - add an item in a bulleted list (start the line with `- ` )